StirlingLabs/SphinxDocAction/README.md

         docs-folder: "./docs"
 ```

-* If you have any Python dependencies that your project needs (themes,
+* :warning: If you have any Python dependencies that your project needs (themes,
-build tools, etc) then place them in a requirements.txt file inside your docs
-folder.
+build tools, etc) please be sure you installed these in previous workflow steps.
+This needs to be done as the the `uses` keyword is not yet available for composite actions (see [actions/runner/issues/646](https://github.com/actions/runner/issues/646)).

-* If you have multiple sphinx documentation folders, please use multiple
+* If you have multiple sphinx documentation folders, please use multiple `uses` blocks.
-  `uses` blocks.

 For a full example repo using this action including advanced usage, take a look
 at https://github.com/ammaraskar/sphinx-action-test